SanaTameem/Learning-JavaScript/JS_BASICS.md

 - When a function is accepting another function as argument or returns another functions as a result , it is called `higher order function`.
 - The function that we pass it to other function as argument is called `callback function`.
 ```
-//morning and afternoon are callback functions as they are passed to other function as argument:
+//morning and afternoon are callback functions as they are passed to another function as arguments:

 function morning(name){
   return `Good Morning ${name.toUpperCase()}!!!!`;